callstack/byorg-ai/docs/src/docs/core/context.md

   /** Function for generating a system prompt */
   systemPrompt: () => Promise<string> | string;

+  /**
+   * Received partial response update with response streaming.
+   * Note: setting this option will switch underlying assistant calls to streaming format.
+   */
-  /** Function for handling chunks from ai streaming response */ onPartialResponse?: (text: string) => void;
+  onPartialResponse?: (text: string) => void;

   /** Measures and marks for performance tracking */